alpmestan/ghc.nix/README.md

+**This repository has been moved to https://gitlab.haskell.org/ghc/ghc.nix**

+---

 These Nix expressions provide an environment for GHC development.

 This repository does not contain the GHC sources themselves, so make sure